dragon7-fc/misc/algorithm/LeetCode/[Lock] [Medium] 245. Shortest Word Distance III.md

 245. Shortest Word Distance III

-Given a list of words and two words word1 and word2, return the shortest distance between these two words in the list.
+Given a list of `words` and two words `word1` and `word2`, return the shortest distance between these two words in the list.

-word1 and word2 may be the same and they represent two individual words in the list.
+`word1` and `word2` may be the same and they represent two individual words in the list.

 **Example:**
 ```